 The Ankeny Campus Information Center (515-964-6200) provides general DMACC information, specific program descriptions and current course listings.
 Information can also be obtained at the Student Life or Student Services office at the Boone, Carroll, Newton, Urban and West Campuses.

 Bulletin boards are for information or announcements relevant to the College, students and staff.
-Items for posting must be approved, stamped and dated by the Student Activities Advisor at the Ankeny Campus, the Provost’s Office at the Urban Campus, the front office at the Boone Campus, the Information Desk at the Newton Campus and at the Concierge’s Desk at the West Campus.
-The Student Activities Council Advisor approves items for posting at the Carroll Campus.
+Items for posting must be approved, stamped and dated by the Student Life Office in Building 5 at the Ankeny Campus, the Provost’s Office at the Urban Campus, the front office at the Boone, Carroll and West Campus, and the Information Desk at the Newton Campus.
 Items must not be affixed to glass or painted surfaces.

 DMACC has three independent student publications: The Banner News on the Boone Campus; The Campus Chronicle on the Ankeny Campus; and The Urban Vibe on the Urban Campus.
 These student news organizations emphasize news, features, entertainment, sports, opinion, photography, graphic design, advertising and new media platforms.
 No experience is necessary.
 Training is provided.
 Opportunities to get involved include enrolling in Newspaper Production (JOU 125), freelancing or interning.
 Work-study positions also may be available.
 For more information, contact the faculty advisor at each campus or email firstname.lastname@example.org, email@example.com or firstname.lastname@example.org.

-DMACC gives very serious consideration to all inclement weather and is committed to making decisions to close the affected campus as soon as possible.
-Weather conditions are monitored continuously in advance of winter storms and decisions are targeted to be made by 6:00am for day classes and 4:00pm for evening classes.
-Students are encouraged to use their best judgment when determining to attend classes in inclement weather.
-If students decide not to attend classes due to inclement weather, it is their responsibility to contact their instructors.
+In the event of inclement weather, physical plant or IT systems failures, or other factors that may create a need to close or delay opening one, several, or all DMACC locations, serious consideration is given to a decision to close or delay the affected college location(s) as soon as possible.
+Weather conditions are monitored continuously in advance of winter storms, and decisions to close or delay are made by 6:00am for day classes and 4:00pm for evening classes.
+The college community is encouraged to use good judgment when determining to attend classes in inclement weather.
+If the college does not close or delay, and a student decides not to attend classes due to inclement weather, it is their responsibility to contact their appropriate instructors.